-Espresso is a beautiful, flavourful shot of coffee, that also happens to be the foundation to all coffee drinks.
+Espresso is a beautiful, flavourful shot of coffee, that also happens to be the foundation for all coffee drinks.
 What’s the story behind this intense drink, and how do you make a good shot of it?

 Espresso is a favourite drink of many across the world, but especially in Italy.
 Did you know that in 2015 an Italian astronaut Samantha Cristoforetti brewed an espresso in the space?
 Now that is something.
-You don’t have to go all the way to the moon to drink espresso though, let us guide you through the story of espresso.
+You don’t have to go all the way to the moon to drink it though, let us guide you through the story of espresso.

-Slurp Favourite Espresso’s
+Some of Our Favourite Espresso’s

 Espresso in a Nutshell